turtlesec-no/turtlesec-no.github.io/working.md

 All books or online resources will be covered by TurtleSec.

+### Equipment

+Company laptop, noise cancelling headphones, mobile phone and subscription are all provided by TurtleSec.
+Other equipment needed will also be provided, also for the home office, examples include external screens, adaptors, camera, microphone etc.

 ### Open Source

 Employees are encouraged to contribute to OSS and Open Source should be the default for anything we develop outside of client owned software.